Skip to Content

 10. Christopher Dresser Design – Knowledge is Power

-An integrate Dresser pattern design, titled “knowledge is power“.
+An integrated Dresser pattern design, titled “Knowledge is power“.

 11. Lady and Flower

-This design print illustrates how you need to look at the design as a whole.
-For example, if you look at the flower pattern from a distance it looks like the faintly drawn lady at the bottom of the print.
+This design print illustrates how you must look at the design as a whole.
+For example, looking at the flower pattern from a distance, it looks like the faintly drawn lady at the bottom of the print.

-If you enjoyed these decorative art prints of Christopher Dresser, then you might like some of the other art, retro pattern, and color collections on Pictureboxblue.
+If you enjoyed these decorative art prints of Christopher Dresser, then you might like some of the other art, retro pattern, and colour collections on Pictureboxblue.